 - Curtin University – Resources Technology for Critical Minerals Trailblazer

-- Curtin University will partner with The University of Queensland and James Cook University, and over 30 company partners across Australia to establish a competitive advantage of critical mineral opportunities and shield from supply chain disruptions.
+- Curtin University has partnered with The University of Queensland and James Cook University, and over 30 company partners across Australia to boost Australia’s critical mineral industry and prevent future supply chain disruptions.

-- The Resources Technology and Critical Minerals Trailblazer hub will match the Federal Government’s $50 million in funding with additional funding from the university and industry partners.
+- The Resources Technology and Critical Minerals Trailblazer hub is matching the Government’s $50 million in funding with additional funding from the university and industry partners.

-- Regional benefits include the engagement of local business to provide services across a broad spectrum, including transport and logistics, construction, maintenance, flowing through to other areas of the business community in regional areas.
+- Regional benefits include the engagement of local businesses to provide services, including transport and logistics, construction, maintenance, flowing through to other areas of the business community in regional areas.

-- Deakin University’s REaCH will spearhead the largest recycling and clean energy advanced manufacturing ecosystem in Australia in partnership with the University of Southern Queensland and Federation University.
+- Deakin University’s REACH is spearheading the largest recycling and clean energy advanced manufacturing ecosystem in Australia in partnership with the University of Southern Queensland and Federation University.

-- The REaCH will drive significant regional economic benefit, with innovation and job creation in Geelong, Western Victoria and beyond.
-The research-industry partnership is expected to generate more than $1.4 billion in revenue and 2,500 jobs in the next decade.
+- This research-industry partnership is expected to generate more than $1.4 billion in revenue and 2,500 jobs in the next decade.

 - The University of Adelaide – Defence Trailblazer for Concept to Sovereign Capability (CSC)

-- The University of Queensland – Food and Beverage Accelerate (FaBA)
+- The University of Queensland – Food and Beverage Accelerator (FaBA)

-- The FaBA aims to contribute to doubling the value of Australia’s food and beverage manufacturing sector by 2030, through a focus on smart production and new ingredients, creating innovative foods and beverages, generating thousands of new jobs.
+- FaBA aims to contribute to doubling the value of Australia’s food and beverage manufacturing sector by 2030, through focusing on smart production and new ingredients, creating innovative foods and beverages and generating thousands of new jobs.

-- The University of Queensland, industry partners and research collaborators will invest in the project to boost growth and innovation in the sector.
+- The University of Queensland, industry partners and research collaborators are investing in the project to boost growth and innovation in the sector.

-- University of New South Wales - Australian Trailblazer for Recycling and Clean Energy (ATRaCE)
+- University of New South Wales –Trailblazer for Recycling and Clean Energy (TRaCE)

-- In collaboration with the University of Newcastle, University of New South Wales will lead the Australian Trailblazer for Recycling and Clean Energy (ATRaCE) initiative to move innovative technologies out of the lab and into global manufacturing.
+- In collaboration with the University of Newcastle, University of New South Wales is leading TRaCE to take innovative technologies out of the lab and into global manufacturing.

-- ATRaCE will have positive impact on our regional communities, with the Trailblazer and its industry partners working on projects from the Northern Territory, iron ore mines in Western Australia, storage assets in Queensland and solar/battery projects across northwest Victoria.
+- TRaCE will have positive impact on our regional communities, with the Trailblazer and its industry partners working on projects from the Northern Territory, iron ore mines in Western Australia, storage assets in Queensland, and solar and battery projects across northwest Victoria.

-- University of Southern Queensland – Innovative Launch, Automation, Novel Materials, Communications, and Hypersonics Hub (iLAuNCH Hub)
+- University of Southern Queensland – Innovative Launch, Automation, Novel Materials, Communications, and Hypersonics Hub (iLAuNCH)

-- The iLAuNCH Hub will fill critical gaps in Australia’s space market, including the production of rocket and launch facilities, satellite manufacturing, communication technologies and integrated sensing systems.
+- iLAuNCH will fill critical gaps in Australia’s space market, including the production of rocket and launch facilities, satellite manufacturing, communication technologies and integrated sensing systems.

-- The project will provide significant investment and opportunity in regional Queensland with the establishment of a major manufacturing precinct.
+- The project is providing significant investment and opportunity in regional Queensland with the establishment of a major manufacturing precinct.